 Mozilla notes that it is necessary to transfer address bar content to Cliqz servers to power the functionality.
 This means, essentially that anything that is entered into the address bar, either automatically or manually, is transferred to Cliqz.

 In other words, users who are selected for participation are opted-in automatically in the data collecting.

 Today, we are announcing the Mozilla Information Trust Initiative (MITI)—a comprehensive effort to keep the Internet credible and healthy.
 Mozilla is developing products, research, and communities to battle information pollution and so-called ‘fake news’ online.
 And we’re seeking partners and allies to help us do so.

-As Mozilla correctly recognizes, there is indeed a massive amount of misinformation, disinformation and heavily biased information floating around on the web in the alternative news scene, however they conveniently ignore the fact that some of the most dangerous offenders are the mainstream new corporations which they want to partner with, including those that promoted the Iraqi chemical weapons bullshit and subsequent invasion of the country, the regime change wars in Syria and Libya, and which are currently frothing at the mouth over the nuclear weapons that Iran doesn't posses and how terrible the elected president of Venezuela is because he's not another puppet of the U.S..
+As Mozilla correctly recognizes, there is indeed a massive amount of misinformation, disinformation and heavily biased information floating around on the web in the alternative news scene, however they conveniently ignore the fact that some of the most dangerous offenders are the mainstream "news" corporations which they want to partner with, including those that promoted the Iraqi chemical weapons bullshit and subsequent invasion of the country, the regime change wars in Syria and Libya, and those which are currently frothing at the mouth over the nuclear weapons that Iran doesn't posses and how terrible the elected president of Venezuela is because he's not another U.S. puppet.
 The solution to this problem is not censorship and revenue generation under the laughably transparent guise of "community service", but rather to educate people on how to identify unreliable news sources which obviously Mozilla is in no position to do given its desire to partner with those same sources.